nuejs/www/docs/why-nue/closer-to-standards.md

 title: Why Nue / Work closer to standards
 ---

-# Standards are forever
-Stand the test of time by working closer to web standards
+# Work closer to standards

-## Be closer to metal
 Nue projects are 100× leaner than Next.js projects.
 Simple means everything.
 There are fewer abstractions, less to learn, fewer headaches, and less room for errors.

 [media]